MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/lifecycle-services/ax-2012/install-dixf-ax-2012-r2-cu7-ss-2014.md

 # optional metadata

-# keywords:
+# ms.search.form:
 # ROBOTS:
 audience: Developer, IT Pro
 # ms.devlang:
-ms.reviewer: 51
+# ms.reviewer: 51
-ms.suite: AX 2012
+ms.search.scope: AX 2012
 # ms.tgt_pltfrm:
 ms.custom: 71103
-ms.assetid: 33d7cb4a-3dd8-4fd2-a1e7-674088143431
+ms.assetid: 389f5b00-61ee-4fe7-a4f1-9d243222ec6d
-ms.region: Global
+ms.search.region: Global
-# ms.industry:
+# ms.search.industry:
-ms.author: kfend
+ms.author: annbe
+ms.dyn365.intro:
+ms.dyn365.version: 2012

 ---

 # Install the Dynamics AX 2012 R2 CU7 version of the Data import/export framework for use with SQL Server 2014

-To use the Data import/export framework for Microsoft Dynamics AX 2012 R2 cumulative update 7 (CU7) with SQL Server 2014 Integration Services or later, you must install AX 2012 R2 CU7, and then apply the update <a href="https://mbs2.microsoft.com/Knowledgebase/KBDisplay.aspx?scid=kb;en-us;3018235">KB 3018235</a>.
+To use the Data import/export framework for Microsoft Dynamics AX 2012 R2 cumulative update 7 (CU7) with SQL Server 2014 Integration Services or later, you must install AX 2012 R2 CU7, and then apply the update <a href="https - //mbs2.microsoft.com/Knowledgebase/KBDisplay.aspx?scid=kb;en-us;3018235">KB 3018235</a>.

 The following instructions apply for an environment in which SQL Server 2014 or a later version is installed.
 If you are running SQL Server 2008 or SQL Server 2012 Integration Services, you can install the Data Import/Export Framework for Dynamics AX 2012 R2 CU7 by using the update installer.
 For more information, see [Install the Data Import/Export Framework binary updates (CU7)](https://technet.microsoft.com/en-us/library/hh538446.aspx#DIXFInstall).
 To see which versions of Integration Services are supported with the Data Import/Export Framework, see the [Microsoft Dynamics AX 2012 System Requirements](http://go.microsoft.com/fwlink/?LinkId=165377).